lapumb/HAFH-server/README.md

 This project uses `make` to manage the build, formatting, linting, and other tasks.
 See the [`Makefile`](./Makefile) for the available targets.
 The most common targets are:

-- `make certs`: Generate self-signed certificates for the MQTT broker.
+- `make certs`: Generate self-signed certificates for the MQTT broker (meant for `localhost` / development).
 - `make build`: Build the application.
 - `make dev`: Build and run the development application.
+- `make run`: Build and run the application (target configuration).
 - `make lint`: Run the linter on the codebase.
 - `make format`: Format the codebase.